-Workers in the nation’s capital won’t have to worry about getting canned over cannabis, under bill passed by the Washington, D.C. city council on Tuesday.
+Workers in the nation’s capital won’t have to worry about getting canned over cannabis, under a bill passed by the Washington, D.C. city council on Tuesday.

 The measure, known as the “Cannabis Employment Protections Amendment Act of 2022,” was approved unanimously by the governing body.